simai/docara/stubs/site/source/docs/en/collections/collections-variables-and-functions.md

 ## Helper Functions

-Helper functions can be included in the collection settings array in `config.php`, and will be available to all of that collection’s items.
+Helper functions can be included in the collection settings array in `config.php`, and will be available to all of that collection's items.
 The same cascading rules that apply to variables also apply to functions, i.e. functions defined for a collection will override a function of the same name defined at the top level.
 For example:

 > config.php